How to Lubricate a Floating Tremolo’s Knife Edges

-And here’s the kicker: you don’t have to remove your tremolo or even your guitar strings to do this procedure.
+And here’s the kicker: you don’t have to remove your tremolo nor even remove your guitar strings to do this procedure.

-Well, you can completely remove your tremolo, but what a pain eh?
-Instead, I’ll show you how to do this procedure with the tremolo on your guitar, strings on, and tuned up to pitch.
+Well, you can completely remove your tremolo or strings, but what a pain eh?
+Instead, I’ll show you how to do this procedure with the tremolo and strings on, and tuned up to pitch*.
 It’s surprisingly simple and once you understand the procedure you’ll be able to do it in about 5 minutes.

 You don’t necessarily need these exact items or brands, but they’re what I actually use whenever I do this procedure.
 They’re products that I know work well.
 You’re free to use something else, but if you do please research and be sure you’re using the right stuff.

 Don’t use wooden toothpicks for this because they’ll absorb too much of the lubricant.

 Size varies depending on which tremolo you have, but this is usually 3mm (Floyds) or 4mm (Ibanez).

 This is an extremely easy procedure that takes just a few minutes.
 It’ll seem a bit involved and drawn-out here because I’m trying to “teach”… literally laying everything out and explaining it step-by-step.
 However, once you understand the basic premise here you can skip a lot of the formalities and knock this out in about 5 minutes or less.
 A guitar tech doing this procedure during a live show can do it in a few seconds.

 Having a proper workspace ensures that both of your hands are free to work without your guitar sliding around or moving.
 You don’t necessarily need a guitar work mat or neck rest like I have here, but they sure make this kind of work easier.
 They’re great to have for bread-and-butter guitar maintenance too, like string changes and routine cleaning.